All your experiences are valid.

 Fees are £55 and session length is 50 minutes

 Come willing and open to talk about what is on your mind.
-This may be hard at first, but it is essential if you are to gain from counselling.
+This may be hard, so just show up first and gradually open up.
 This does not mean going over the past in detail, but rather talking about how those events impact you today and how you think about them now.

 Open to exploring new ideas and perspectives.
 I may challenge your thinking, and ask you to look again at the situation, so that you may see things in a new way.